Dhruvaraju/docker-alpha/README.md

 ## What docker does

 - Carves up a computer into sealed container that runs a code
-- Gets the code to adn fro from a computer.
+- Gets the code to and fro from a computer.
 - Docker builds containers.
 - Docker has a social platform to find and share containers which are different from virtual machines.